 During the whole first sprint we repeatedly tried to use the Android emulator that came bundled in the Eclipse development environment since we had only one tablet to test on.
-Because it was incredibly slow and crashed unexpectedly now and then we eventually abandoned it in favor of our own smartphones, despite their limited screen sizes.
+Because it was incredibly slow and crashed unexpectedly now and then we eventually abandoned it in favor of our own smartphones despite their limited screen sizes.
+The final nail in the coffin for the emulator usage was that it took ages to load documents onto the virtual device.